How To Configure Firewall with UFW on Ubuntu 22.04

 This is required to manage your Ubuntu server remotely using SSH.

-6. Allow DNS Traffic
+6. UFW Allow DNS Traffic

 DNS uses UDP protocol on port 53.
 To allow incoming DNS queries, run: